iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 See section on [Upgrading Schemas]($docs/learning/backend/IModelDb.md#upgrading-schemas-in-an-imodel) for more information.
 ## Updated version of Electron

-Updated version of electron used from 8.2.1 to 10.1.3.
-Note that Electron is specified as a peer dependency in the iModel.js stack - so it's recommended but not mandatory that applications migrate to this electron version.
+Updated recommended version of Electron from 10.1.3 to 11.1.0.
+Note that Electron is specified as a peer dependency in iModel.js - so it's recommended but not mandatory that applications migrate to this electron version.

 ## Globe location tool fixes